External Ids for TLR6 Gene

 GeneCards Summary for TLR6 Gene

-TLR6 (Toll-Like Receptor 6) is a Protein Coding gene.
-Diseases associated with TLR6 include neurosyphilis and superficial basal cell carcinoma.
+TLR6 (Toll Like Receptor 6) is a Protein Coding gene.
+Diseases associated with TLR6 include tuberculosis and pelvic inflammatory disease.
 Among its related pathways are Immune System and Infectious disease.
 GO annotations related to this gene include protein heterodimerization activity and transmembrane signaling receptor activity.
 An important paralog of this gene is CD180.

 UniProtKB/Swiss-Prot for TLR6 Gene

 Participates in the innate immune response to Gram-positive bacteria and fungi.
-Specifically recognizes diacylated and, to a lesser extent, triacylated lipopeptides.
+Specifically recognizes diacylated and, to a lesser extent, triacylated lipopeptides (PubMed:20037584).
+In response to diacylated lipopeptides, forms the activation cluster TLR2:TLR6:CD14:CD36, this cluster triggers signaling from the cell surface and subsequently is targeted to the Golgi in a lipid-raft dependent pathway (PubMed:16880211).
 Acts via MYD88 and TRAF6, leading to NF-kappa-B activation, cytokine secretion and the inflammatory response.
-Recognizes mycoplasmal macrophage-activating lipopeptide-2kD (MALP-2), soluble tuberculosis factor (STF), phenol-soluble modulin (PSM) and B.burgdorferi outer surface protein A lipoprotein (OspA-L) cooperatively with TLR2.
+Recognizes mycoplasmal macrophage-activating lipopeptide-2kD (MALP-2), soluble tuberculosis factor (STF), phenol-soluble modulin (PSM) and B.burgdorferi outer surface protein A lipoprotein (OspA-L) cooperatively with TLR2 (PubMed:11441107).
 In complex with TLR4, promotes sterile inflammation in monocytes/macrophages in response to oxidized low-density lipoprotein (oxLDL) or amyloid-beta 42.
 In this context, the initial signal is provided by oxLDL- or amyloid-beta 42-binding to CD36.
-This event induces the formation of a heterodimer of TLR4 and TLR6, which is rapidly internalized and triggers inflammatory response, leading to the NF-kappa-B-dependent production of CXCL1, CXCL2 and CCL9 cytokines, via MYD88 signaling pathway, and CCL5 cytokine, via TICAM1 signaling pathway, as well as IL1B secretion.
+This event induces the formation of a heterodimer of TLR4 and TLR6, which is rapidly internalized and triggers inflammatory response, leading to the NF-kappa-B-dependent production of CXCL1, CXCL2 and CCL9 cytokines, via MYD88 signaling pathway, and CCL5 cytokine, via TICAM1 signaling pathway, as well as IL1B secretion (PubMed:11441107, PubMed:20037584).

 Toll-like receptors (TLRs) are single transmembrane cell-surface receptors, which have a key role in the innate immune system.
 TLRs generally exist as homodimers (heterodimers have been reported) and are found on immune cells; macrophages, B lymphocytes and mast cells.